-Services that are covered for you What you must pay when you get these services There is no coinsurance, Cervical and vaginal cancer screening copayment, or deductible for Medicare-covered preventive Covered services include: Pap and pelvic exams.
-For all women: Pap tests and pelvic exams are covered once every 24 months If you are at high risk of cervical or vaginal cancer or you are of childbearing age and have had an abnormal Pap test within the past 3 years: one Pap test every 12 months Chiropractic services \$0 copay for Medicare-covered chiropractic services.
-Covered services include: Prior Authorization may be Manual manipulation of the spine to correct subluxation required.
-Our plan also covers supplemental (Non-Medicare-covered) \$0 copay for each supplemental (Non-Medicare chiropractic visits up to a total of 24 visits every year. -covered) chiropractor visit.\ Supplemental (Non-Medicare-covered) chiropractic services to Prior Authorization may be support the back, neck, or joints of the arms and legs are limited by required. medical necessity.
+Services that are covered for you What you must pay when you get these services Our plan also covers supplemental (Non-Medicare-covered) \$5 copay for each supplemental (Non-Medicare chiropractic visits up to a total of 24 visits every year. -covered) chiropractor visit.\ Supplemental (Non-Medicare-covered) chiropractic services to Referral may be required. support the back, neck, or joints of the arms and legs are limited by Prior Authorization may be medical necessity. required.
 Covered chiropractic services include: An initial exam (New Patient exam or an Established Patient exam for the first evaluation of a new health issue or new flare-up.)
 Re-exams (Established patient exams, when necessary to evaluate progress or modify treatment), Manipulation of the spine, or joints, and/or other services (these services may be provided on the same visit as an exam) X-ray and lab services when provided by or referred by a contracted chiropractor.
 X-ray and lab services performed outside of a new or established patient visit will assess an individual copay.
-To obtain a claim form, for additional information, or for assistance finding a network provider, you can call Member Services or visit